-It seems that everyone is saying, “The camels are coming, the camels are coming”.
+It seems that everyone was saying, “The camels are coming, the camels are coming”.
 I got excited about the camels coming because I understood the camels meant prosperity in one form or another (but hoping for material goods).
 I also heard about the “great transfer of wealth” was coming.
 Yes, I accept that, from “somewhere out there” to my bank account.

 In my pondering I ask myself, “what will that look like?”
 At first all I could envision were bills paid, new tires on the car, money to give to missions and the church, and a well-deserved vacation; maybe even a mission trip.
 Wouldn’t that be wonderful.

 Since I know that all God’s promises are conditional I decided to find out what those conditions are.